 1 in 1 Year Event

 (Approach 1)

 1 in 30 Year Event

 1 in 100 Year Event

 (Approach 1)

-1 in 100 Year 6 hour d be restricted to the green nes (long-term storage volu sible.
+\ Total discharge at the 1 in 100 year rate should be restricted to the greenfield runoff volume for the 1 in 100 Year 6 hour event with additional volumes (long-term storage volume) released at a rate no greater than 2 l/s/ha where infiltration is not possible.

-The climate change a greenfield rate. allowance should only be a applied to the proposed ra te and not the existing or
+The climate change allowance should only be applied to the proposed rate and not the existing or greenfield rate.

-Evidence Required d:

-Methodology used to ca Methodology used to calculate peak runoff rate clearly stated and justified.
+Evidence Required: Methodology used to calculate peak runoff rate clearly stated and justified.
 Impermeable areas plan, supported by topographical survey confirming positive drainage.

-Hydraulic calculations a
+Hydraulic calculations and details of software used.

-·

-State the hydraulic method used in your calculations

-(Refer to Table 24.1 of The SuDS Manual)
+State the hydraulic method used in your calculations (Refer to Table 24.1 of The SuDS Manual)

-Please list any relevant document and or drawing numbers including revision reference) to support your answers to Section 3.
+Please list any relevant document and or drawing numbers Section 3.